-Often, copying files (especially backing up files) can take several minutes to several hours.
-Imagine, it is time to go home and you want to shut down your computer.
+Often, copying files (especially backing up data) can take several minutes to several hours.
+Imagine, it is time to go home, and you want to shut down your computer.
 But you discover that the file backup task is still running.
-Such situations are not uncommon.
-Leaving your computer run for the whole night is waste of power.
+Such situations are very common.
+Leaving your computer run for the whole night is a waste of power.

 Do nothing: Completes the file copying process and does nothing.

 Log off: Shuts down your user account only.
-The desktop itself will remain powered on and will revert back to the login screen for the next time you or someone else logs in.
+The desktop itself will remain powered on and will revert to the login screen for the next time you or someone else logs in.